Lockheed C-130 Hercules: Enhanced models

-The MC-130E Combat Talon was developed for the USAF during the Vietnam War to support special operations missions in Southeast Asia, and led to both the MC-130H Combat Talon II as well as a family of other special missions aircraft.
-37 of the earliest models currently operating with the Air Force Special Operations Command (AFSOC) are scheduled to be replaced by new-production MC-130J versions.
-The EC-130 Commando Solo is another special missions variant within AFSOC, albeit operated solely by an AFSOC-gained wing in the Pennsylvania Air National Guard, and is a psychological operations/information operations (PSYOP/IO) platform equipped as an aerial radio station and television stations able to transmit messaging over commercial frequencies.
-Other versions of the EC-130, most notably the EC-130H Compass Call, are also special variants, but are assigned to the Air Combat Command (ACC).
+The MC-130E Combat Talon was developed for the USAF during the Vietnam War to support special-operations missions in Southeast Asia; it led to the MC-130H Combat Talon II and a family of other special-missions aircraft; 37 of the earliest models currently operating with the Air Force Special Operations Command (AFSOC) are scheduled to be replaced by new-production MC-130J versions.
+The EC-130 Commando Solo is another special-missions variant within AFSOC, albeit operated solely by an AFSOC-gained wing in the Pennsylvania Air National Guard, and is a psychological operations/information operations (PSYOP/IO) platform equipped as an aerial radio station and television stations able to transmit messaging over commercial frequencies.
+Other versions of the EC-130, most notably the EC-130H Compass Call, are also special variants, but are assigned to the Air Combat Command.
 The AC-130 gunship was first developed during the Vietnam War to provide close air support and other ground-attack duties.

-The HC-130 is a family of long-range search and rescue variants used by the USAF and the U.S. Coast Guard.
-Equipped for the deep deployment of Pararescuemen (PJs), survival equipment, and (in the case of USAF versions) aerial refueling of combat rescue helicopters, HC-130s are usually the on-scene command aircraft for combat SAR missions (USAF only) and non-combat SAR (USAF and USCG).
+The HC-130 is a family of long-range, search-and-rescue (SAR) variants used by the USAF and USCG.
+Equipped for the deep deployment of pararescuemen, survival equipment, and (in the case of USAF versions) aerial refueling of combat rescue helicopters, HC-130s are usually the on-scene command aircraft for combat SAR missions (USAF only) and noncombat SAR (USAF and USCG).
 Early USAF versions were also equipped with the Fulton surface-to-air recovery system, designed to pull a person off the ground using a wire strung from a helium balloon.
 The John Wayne movie The Green Berets features its use.
 The Fulton system was later removed when aerial refueling of helicopters proved safer and more versatile.
 The movie The Perfect Storm depicts a real-life SAR mission involving aerial refueling of a New York Air National Guard HH-60G by a New York Air National Guard HC-130P.

-The C-130R and C-130T are U.S. Navy and USMC models, both equipped with underwing external fuel tanks.
+The C-130R and C-130T are US Navy and USMC models, both equipped with underwing external fuel tanks.
 The USN C-130T is similar but has additional avionics improvements.
 In both models, aircraft are equipped with Allison T56-A-16 engines.
-The USMC versions are designated KC-130R or KC-130T when equipped with underwing refueling pods and pylons and are fully night vision system compatible.
+The USMC versions are designated KC-130R or KC-130T when equipped with underwing refueling pods and pylons and are fully night-vision system compatible.

 The RC-130 is a reconnaissance version developed during the Cold War.
 Sometimes called "ferret" aircraft, these planes were initially retrofitted standard C-130s.

 The Lockheed L-100 (L-382) is a civilian variant, equivalent to a C-130E model without military equipment.
 The L-100 also has two stretched versions.